 Calculating Women Residential

-Open to women and non-binary students studying in year 11 UK state schools, this residential will develop your maths skills and give you the opportunity to experience College life.
+Open to female and non-binary students studying in year 11 UK state schools, this residential will develop your maths skills and give you the opportunity to experience College life.

 Kings logo

-Applications for the 2026 Calculating Women Residential will on W/C 2 February 2026.
+Applications for the 2026 Calculating Women Residential are now open!

 What's involved?